 In order to do this, many people take vacation or leave work early, and there are many companies that grant time off as the the lunar Obon Festival has become a part of life and an important time of year in Okinawa.

 The 13th is known as “Unke” and is the day when people greet their ancestral spirits from the other world.

 The 14th is “Nakanuhi” and the 15th is the last day, which is called “Ukui.”

-This is the most important day of Obon, and is when family and relatives gather around the altar to enjoy their time together.
+This is the most important day of Obon, and is the day when family and relatives gather around the altar to enjoy their time together.

 On the evening of the 15th, the spirits are sent back to their world.

 Many lively and traditional arts such as eisa dancing, bo-odori (bar dance), and shishimai (lion dance) are performed all over the prefecture in connection to the lunar Obon Festival.

 Eisa dancing is a parade along the roads where a group of young men and women are led by a large flag while repeating prayers and chants for the spirits to the beat of drums and singing.